-- 15. We have a cautious risk appetite for financial management.
-We have a cautious risk appetite for decisions affecting how we will be perceived by our stakeholders. - 16.
+- 17. We have a cautious risk appetite for financial management.
+We have a cautious risk appetite for decisions affecting how we will be perceived by our stakeholders. - 18.
 There is a risk to the sector that any increase in fee levels leads to an increase in people leaving the sector or a barrier to people joining the sector.
 There is no evidence of such an impact when we raised fees in 2017.
-However the financial landscape has changed. - 17.
+However the financial landscape has changed. - 19.
 In 2022 Scottish Government decided to fund fees for those employed by local authorities as part of the financial settlement with local authorities.
 We receive additional grant in aid from Scottish Government in respect of these fees.
-This decision was outwith our control but will likely be a significant factor in consultation responses.
+This decision was outwith our control but will likely be a significant factor in consultation responses. - 20.

-- 18. If approved, the public consultation will take place as we move to implement the Future Proofing Programme.
-The Programme has support from the sector and there is a risk that a review of fees will affect that support. - 19.
 There are risks to our financial sustainability if we do not take the opportunity to review fees, which have not been reviewed for six years, and the planned review has already been delayed by three years.